Please read carefully and adhere to our conditions of use and etiquette. This ensures the respect, safety and comfort of our clients and instructors.

 All sales are final.
 Purchases are non-refundable, except under extenuating circumstances.
 This will be assessed on a case-by-case basis and upon the absolute discretion of Pure KL Pilates.

-We have a 24-hour cancellation policy on privates and semi-privates, and a 12-hour cancellation policy on group classes.
-If you cancel your class within the cancellation window, we reserve the right to charge you for the session regardless.
-If you cancel before the cut-off time, you can reschedule for another session within the next month.
-No refunds.
+We have a 24-hour cancellation policy on privates and semi-privates.
+If you cancel your class within the cancellation window or no-show, we reserve the right to charge you for the session regardless.

 Please note the validity period of packages.
 Expiration dates will not be extended.

-Ensure appropriate clothing is worn - think clothes that allow you to move easily and are slightly form-fitting to allow our instructors to observe your form better.
+Ensure appropriate clothing is worn - think clothes that allow you to move easily and are form-fitting.
 Long hair to be tied back.
-No jeans or zips on clothing please as they may catch on our upholstery.
+No jeans or zips on clothing as they may catch on our upholstery.

-Personal hygiene should be at a good level - please be mindful of body odour and feet!
-We provide deodorant, hair ties, and antibacterial wipes / shower area for washing your feet.
+Personal hygiene should be at a good level - please be mindful of body odour and feet.

-Please put your phone on silent (no vibrate) when you enter our studio and leave it in your bag / locker / back of the class when class is about to start.
+Please put your phone on silent when you enter our studio and leave it in your bag when class is about to start.
 Absolutely no filming or photography allowed while class is in session.

-Once your session is over, please wipe down equipment you have been using.
+Once your session is over, please wipe down equipment you have been using with our disinfecting solution.

 Comfortable, form-fitting workout clothing that allows your instructor to observe your form.
 No clothing with zippers or studs that may catch on our upholstery please.
 Take off your jewelry and tie up long hair.
 You may wear grippy socks or go barefoot.